IBM/ibm-aws-pandemic-management-system-asset-6/README.md

 In the Code Approach you will learn how to build two types of prediction models in Watson Studio Jupyter Notebooks.
 As a Developer you will have full control over the model’s hyperparameters and the training data in this section.

+> What are Hyperparameters?
+A hyperparameter is a parameter whose value is used to control the learning process in a Machine Learning Algorithm.
+The same kind of machine learning models can require different constraints, weights or learning rates to generalize different data patterns.
+Hence we tune or optimize the hyperparameters so that the model can optimally solve the machine learning problem.
 The section is divided into following sub-sections:

 * 3.1.
 [About the Notebooks](#31-about-the-notebooks)